mathewgomas-alfred/mathewgomas.io/reference_manual/krita_4_preset_bundle.rst

 Erasers
 -------

-* The large one is for removing large portions of a layer (eg. a full character)
+* The large one is for removing large portions of a layer (eg. a full character).
 * The small one is designed to use when drawing thin lines or inking.
 It has a very specific shape so you will notice with the square shape of your cursor you are in eraser-mode.
 * The soft one is used to erase or fade out the part of a drawing with various levels of opacity.